Complete Guide: Installing Manjaro with Secure Boot Enabled

 manjaro-chroot /mnt useradd -mUG $TGROUPS $TUSER

-echo "==> Set admin user password"
+echo "==> Set admin user password

 manjaro-chroot /mnt passwd $TUSER